-The Ford Everest has been a popular choice for both city slickers as well as 4WD’ers.
+The Ford Everest has been a popular choice for both city slickers as well as those who like heading off road.
 It looks good, but can also handle any terrain you throw at it.
-Both on and off-road the Everest claims its spot.
-For the 2019 model year Ford has given it a minor facelift, but one that give it a few upgrades that make it even better.
+Both on and off-road, the Everest claims its spot.
+For the 2019 model year, Ford has given it a minor facelift that gives it a few upgrades that make it even better.

 The Ford Everest already came in three spec levels (Ambiente, Trend and Titanium) with several options, but you now also have the choice between two different engines.
-Ford retained the 143kW/470Nm 3.2-litre five-cylinder diesel engine, but also made the Everest (except the entry-level Ambiente) available with the new 2.0-litre four cylinder bi-turbo diesel that puts out 157kW and 500Nm.
+Ford retained the 143kW/470Nm 3.2-litre five-cylinder diesel engine, but also made the Everest (except the entry-level Ambiente) available with the new 2.0-litre four cylinder bi-turbo diesel, that puts out 157kW and 500Nm.
 Both are matched with the new 10-speed automatic transmission.
-The new engine is not only more quiet and smoother, but also has a 20 percent better fuel economy, now at 7.1L/100km.
+The new engine is both quieter and smoother, and this has seen a 20 percent better fuel economy, now at 7.1L/100km.

-To keep the Everest up-to-date Ford has now fitted the Ambiente with a proximity key fob and starter button, 10-speaker audio system and 8.0-inch touchscreen as standard.
-The Trend and Titanium got fitted with HID headlights, LED daytime running lights and electric tailgate with motion sensor.
+To keep the Everest up-to-date, Ford has now fitted the Ambiente with a proximity key fob and starter button, 10-speaker audio system and 8.0-inch touchscreen as standard.
+The Trend and Titanium have been fitted with HID headlights, LED daytime running lights and an electric tailgate with motion sensor.

 Standard across the Everest range for the new model year are the reversing camera, rear parking sensors and Apple CarPlay and Android Auto.

 Entry-level Ambiente, only with 3.2-litre engine, starts just under $50k.
 The mid-range Trend is available with both engines and prices around $55k.
-The top-of-the-range Titanium only comes with 2.0-litre bi-turbo and a price tag just above $70k.
+The top-of-the-range Titanium, only comes with 2.0-litre bi-turbo and has a price tag just above $70k.

 Interested in a test drive?
 Come and see the Motorama Ford team in Moorooka.
 The Everest comes standard with 5 year/unlimited kilometre Ford factory warranty.